hanyucc/engradepro_score_calculator/README.md

 * Python 3

 ## Usage
-Select all data from the top heading of the first table to the bottom of the last table and copy it into a text file.
+Select all data from the top heading of the first table to the bottom of the last table and copy it into a text file, preferably in the same directory as calculate.py.

 Selection example:

 <img src="screenshot.png" width="600"/>

-Example of data in ```example_data.txt```.
+Example data in ```example_data.txt```.

-Then run the .py file and follow the instructions.
+Then run calculate.py and follow the instructions.

 ``` bash
 python3 calculate.py